Doctoral Program Environment and Society

 The following are not program requirements, but are highly recommended and supported within the program and can be recorded on the final transcript of program activities:

-• it is strongly recommended that candidates attend as many Doktorandentage as possible in order to form connections, collaborations, and networks within the program.
+• it is strongly recommended that candidates attend as many Doktorandentage as possible to form connections, collaborations, and networks within the program.

 • candidates are encouraged to attend at least one soft skills workshop (e.g. Academic Writing in English, Didactics, Project Management, etc.) offered by the LMU Graduate Center, LMU Center for Leadership and People Management, or other provider.